dbuzzin/task-manager-app/README.md

 # Task Manager App

 I have chosen to use a combination of Redux and React's context API for the state management to aid in scalability.
 Tasks are now able to be assigned but currently temporarily stored front end.
-Next steps are to build backend with Node, Express and MongoDB.
+Next steps are to add form validation and build the backend with Node, Express and MongoDB.

 ~~This app will be using React on the front end and Node on the backend.
 So far I have laid out some of the UI design which I am now converting to React components.~~